turbot/flowpipe-docs/docs/learn.md

 └──────────────┘
 ```

-Let's see the table's schema.
+nLet's see the table's schema.

 ```bash